Molecular pain research

-We are currently studying pain in inflammatory conditions, such as rheumatoid arthritis, and we are working together with both preclinical and clinical researchers with a mission to increase our ability to study pain from a translational aspect from bench to bedside.
+We are currently studying pain in pathological conditions, such as rheumatoid arthritis (RA), osteoarthritis (OA), fibromyalgia and low back pain, and we are working together with both preclinical and clinical researchers with a mission to increase our ability to study pain from a translational aspect from bench to bedside.

 Previous group members:

 - Simone Codeluppi, assistant professor

 - Diana Nascimento, post doc